nomnompewpew/Sage-XML-Reporter/README.md

 <img width="1200" height="475" alt="GHBanner" src="https://dev.iliadmediagroup.com/images/sagexml/sagexml.jpeg" />
 </div>

-# Run and deploy your AI Studio app
+# Run and Deploy Sage XML Reporter:

 This contains everything you need to run your app locally.

-View your app in AI Studio: https://ai.studio/apps/drive/1D8KlRana4-oXYPle_kWhXKoPPNqxjckV
+Download the Zip and extract...

-## Run Locally
+## Run Locally via CLI or in a code editor/debugger like VSC

 **Prerequisites:**  Node.js